stephan-gh/M3/README.md

 1) introduce a new hardware component next to each CU used by the OS as the CUs' common interface and
 2) let the OS kernel control applications remotely from a different CU.

-The new hardware component is called data transfer unit (DTU).
+The new hardware component is called trusted communication unit (TCU).
 Since not all CUs can be expected to offer the architectural features that are required to run an OS kernel, M³ runs the kernel on a dedicated CU and the  applications on the remaining CUs.
-To control an application, a kernel controls its DTU remotely, because CU-external resources (other CUs, memories, etc.) can only be accessed via the DTU.
+To control an application, a kernel controls its TCU remotely, because CU-external resources (other CUs, memories, etc.) can only be accessed via the TCU.

 Supported Platforms:
 --------------------

 Currently, M³ runs on the following platforms:

-- gem5, by adding a DTU model to gem5.
+- gem5, by adding a TCU model to gem5.
-- Linux, by using Linux' primitives to simulate the behavior of the DTU and the envisioned system architecture.
+- Linux, by using Linux' primitives to simulate the behavior of the TCU and the envisioned system architecture.

 Getting Started:
 ----------------